toychicken/lrg.io/_sources/image_notes.md

 Max resolution for the OG image is 1200x627, with a 790x627 'safe zone' in the middle.
 So the main image _should_ live inside that space (almost 2/3 of the width)

+* [ ] Fix the SVG->PNG script so that it moves the .svg file to the /static/images folder, because .svg's don't get processed